 The main element of the LIM is the Capital Calculation Kernel (CCK) which drives the capital calculation.
 It is a fully integrated Monte-Carlo simulation based stochastic model.
-The model is run with 4,000,000 simulations to ensure stability of results.
-This is an increase from December 2021 when 1,000,000 simulations were used.
+The final model is run with 10,000,000 simulations and a representative set of seeds are chosen to ensure stability of results.